 Recent and ongoing activities:

 The John G. Lewis Memorial Bridge, spanning Catoctin Creek on Featherbed Lane.
-The committee worked with local and state officials to ensure its renovation preserved the character of the 1889 single-span metal truss bridge [Image courtesy Catoctin Creek Scenic River Advisory Committee]The Rural Road Committee is continuing to monitor the progress of these two initiatives and working with VDOT, the County Transportation staff and the Board of Supervisors to prioritize funding of any projects relating to rural roads.
+The project group worked with local and state officials to ensure its renovation preserved the character of the 1889 single-span metal truss bridge [Image courtesy Catoctin Creek Scenic River Advisory Committee]The Rural Road group is continuing to monitor the progress of these two initiatives and working with VDOT, the County Transportation staff and the Board of Supervisors to prioritize funding of any projects relating to rural roads.

-Among the broader goals for the Rural Roads Committee in coming months will be building a relationship with the VDOT team responsible for the care of bridges.
-The Committee intends to work more closely with County transportation staff since the County is taking increasing responsibility for local road projects.
+Among the broader goals for the Rural Roads group in coming months will be building a relationship with the VDOT team responsible for the care of bridges.
+The group intends to work more closely with County transportation staff since the County is taking increasing responsibility for local road projects.

-Posts regarding this committee’s work and be seen here.
+Posts regarding this project group’s work and be seen here.